-Many of these Psalms--including those that express many of the above paranoid thoughts--are attributed to King David.
-The scriptural story, however, suggests the fear and skepticism the Psalms attribute to David did not keep him locked in place.
+Many of these Psalms — including those that express many of the above paranoid thoughts — are attributed to King David.
+However, the Scriptural story suggests that the fear and skepticism in the Psalms attributed to David did not keep him locked in place.
 He was not one who cowered and hid.
-Instead, David’s fears and his willingness to be vulnerable in giving air to those fears seem to draw him closer to God.
+Instead, David’s fears and his willingness to be vulnerable in giving air to those fears seemed to have drawn him closer to God.
 David persevered despite his feeling that the world was out to get him.

 Brené Brown noted that shame cannot survive being spoken.
 Related feelings of fear and inadequacy rarely survive being spoken, as well.
 Putting a name to that which threatens to keep us locked in place exposes it to the harsh light of realism and exposes the invalidity of our fear.

-Might the Psalmists’ naming of paranoid thoughts fulfilled a similar role?
+Might the Psalmists’ naming of paranoid thoughts fulfill a similar role?
 Could they be holding their suspicions to the light of truth?

-In such a way, naming that which binds us or that which we fear is a move towards resilience.
+In such a way, naming that which binds us or that which we fear is a move toward resilience.

 Many of us may relate to David in our own place and time.
 We feel beset by enemies and uncertainty.
 Right now, we are surrounded strife: an illness that threatens us, political struggles, financial uncertainty.
 We are unsure about what the future holds for our faith families in the church.